 In the mid-2000s, blogging was the star strategy.
 By mid-2011, social media took center stage.
-Around 2013, video crested and fizzled quite a bit in mass market (though YouTube channels are still growing), to be replaced by podcasting as the jewel in 2014.
-Groups have either peaked or are close to it, and it’s looking like blogging (albeit with a different style) may be picking up again and virtual reality (VR) is being explored.
-In between all of this are experiments like micro-video (Snap), micro-audio (Anchor), and interactive video (Facebook Live, Periscope, and Blab).
-I suspect that interactive video will either be a hyper-niche or a thing of the past by 2018.
+Around 2013, video crested and fizzled quite a bit in the mass market (though YouTube channels are still growing), to be replaced by podcasting as the jewel in 2014.
+Groups have peaked or are close to it; it’s looking like blogging (albeit with a different style) may be picking up again; and virtual reality (VR) is being explored.
+In between all of these are experiments like micro-video (Snap), micro-audio (Anchor), and interactive video (Facebook Live, Periscope, and Blab).
+I suspect that interactive video will be either a hyper-niche or a thing of the past by 2018.

-Saturation and media history aside, my point in sharing this is to encourage you to not get locked into worrying about how long-term a play something is and, instead, determining what your play is.
-The media wheel may very well come back to you and we’re going to continue to see faster adoption and saturation cycles.
-It’s dizzying, and unless you’re in a business that requires you to know about media adoption and saturation, it’s better to focus on doing your thing your way because, at the end of the day, your audience will focus on you, not the medium.
+Saturation and media history aside, my point in sharing this is to encourage you to stop worrying about how long-term a play something is and, instead, determine what your play is.
+The media wheel may very well come back to you and we’re going to continue to see faster adoption-and-saturation cycles.
+It’s dizzying, and unless you’re in a business that requires you to know about media adoption and saturation, it’s better to focus on doing your thing your way because at the end of the day, your audience will focus on you, not the medium.

 Yes, knowing where the market is going is good information, but knowing what you can and will stick with long enough to become masterful is even more important.